8 expert-recommended lead generation best practices

 He adds that this doesn’t mean you have to be on every channel.

-“Not all channels will be suited to your ICPs.
+“Some channels will suit your ICPs better than others.
 Counterintuitively, that's a strength because you can focus on fewer channels and figure out the tactics others haven't tried yet.”

 Boudier also recommends investing in channels where you know you can scale without seeing too much of an increase in cost per acquisition.